Churches Together In Leyland Groups

 There are also opportunities to join groups and get involved in activities bringing together members of all the churches.
 From singing with the Churches Together One Voice choir to refurbishing tools or volunteering to help those in need, all these groups are waiting to welcome you.

 For those in urgent need of food one off parcels are available.
+If you are in need of food, please come along and our volunteers will help you.

 Tools For Self Reliance